SagittariusZhu/gitdown-cn/README.md

-# gitdown-cn
+# Gitdown-cn

-Support Chinese Heading with gitdown
+This is forked from [Gitdown)](https://github.com/gajus/gitdown), add supporting for Chinese Heading.